microsoft/FigmaSharp/README.md

 The **FigmaSharp.Tools** folder contains some helpful tools for handling Figma files:

-- **Inspector** – preview how your Figma document looks when rendered natively and copy snippets
+- **Inspector** – preview how your Figma document looks when rendered natively
-- **Code Generator** – turns a Figma document into code
 - **Bundler** – takes a figma.com URL and downloads the .figma file including all images and adds it to your project

  [This extension](https://www.nuget.org/packages/FigmaSharp/) integrates the inspector and bundler directly into [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) for ease of use.